‘RHONJ’ Star Melissa Gorga, 40, Slammed As She Flaunts Toned Abs In New Instagram Post

 #ad It’s go time on my @boombod 7 day challenge, and I can’t wait to get started!
 These shots give quick, easy, and healthy results, and that’s exactly what I’m looking for.
 Just because summer has already started doesn’t mean we can’t get extra ready for it ???? so grab a box (or 2) while they’re buy one get one free, and let’s do this!

-As for her go-to workouts, Melissa told the outlet that she tries to focus on getting toned and does a lot of weight lifting when she’s in the gym rather than cardio, because she’s so busy and running around in her busy day-to-day life working and taking care of her and husband Joe Gorga’s three children.
+As for her go-to workouts, Melissa told the outlet that she tries to focus on getting toned and does a lot of weight lifting when she’s in the gym rather than cardio.
+She explained that her time is precious because of her day-to-day life working and taking care of her and husband Joe Gorga’s three children.

 “I never do fad diets,” she added.
 “I feel like I do a lot better with my own routine.
 It’s worked for me forever.”